Why I Almost Left the Mormon Church

 For so long, I had put the church in the driver’s seat of my life’s car, and now God was giving me the keys.

-A Peek Down the Rabbit Hole: An Unbiased Look at Church History
+the Rabbit Hole: A Peek at Church History

 At this point, I felt free to explore some of the discrepancies that I had avoided thinking about.
 My first stop: church history.
 I approached it with extreme caution, not wanting to be deceived one way or the other.
 I wanted to look at it from a neutral, unbiased perspective.